 4. Work towards personal development

+Make an effort to improve your personal organisation, work on your interpersonal skills, and do what you can to improve your health.
 When you become better as a person, you are in a better position to excel professionally.

 5. Earn a certification

 That begs the question, of course: “Where do I get certifications?”
-A few good starting points include online learning services like Coursera, provide a wide range of courses and certificates from well-recognized certificate-granting institutions.
+A few good starting points include online learning services like Coursera, which provide a wide range of courses and certificates from well-recognized certificate-granting institutions.
 If your employer offers stipends for personal learning and growth, you can likely put your bucks toward such courses.

 6. Earn a new degree

-The acquisition of additional knowledge and education can aid in achieving your own goals for the short- and long term.
+The acquisition of additional knowledge and education can aid in achieving your own goals for the short and long term.
 Just make sure that the degree you’re trying to obtain makes sense for the jobs you want to hold.
-In some career fields, having a PhD might actually be a detriment to getting hired as some employers may see you as overqualified.
+In some career fields, having a PhD might actually be a detriment to getting hired, as some employers may see you as overqualified.

 7. Earn a promotion